Kate Courtney sets women's course record, Brennan Wertz repeats with solo men's win at Huffmaster Hopper

 Kate Courtney (She Sends Racing) and Brennan Wertz won on home roads of northern California at Huffmaster Classic, the second stop of the five-event Grasshopper Adventure Series.

-In her first appearance at the 90-mile Huffmaster, the two-time US mountain bike champion and U23 silver medallist at MTB Worlds set a new course record for elite women in 4:17:25.
+In her first appearance at the 90-mile Huffmaster, the 2018 World Champion in mountain bike cross-country set a new course record for elite women in 4:17:25, surpassing the former mark set by Moriah Wilson in 2022 by 2 minutes, 21 seconds.
 She beat Anna Yamauchi by just under four minutes.
 Anna Gibson was another 12 minutes back for third.

 Wertz, the reigning US Gravel national champion, launched his 2025 season in Maxwell, California with the victory, adding a second consecutive win at Huffmaster.
 He put in a gap to his closest rivals on the final miles of the downhill gravel to finish solo in 4:04:20.
 The fight for the final two podium spots went to Lance Haidet, who was fifth last year, as he out-sprinted Tim McBirney at the line for second, finishing 49 seconds back.